psychemedia/storytelling-notes/and-the-girl-played-on.md

 One day, as the Wolf was out hunting in the forest, he came across a cottage.
 Outside, a young girl was playing.

-"What's your name ? " he asked.
+"What's your name?" he asked.

 And she told him.
 "Renelde".

-" You must be tired of living in such a run down place all by yourself ? "
+"You must be tired of living in such a run down place all by yourself?"

-" I am accustomed to it, sir; and I am not alone: my grandmother looks after me."
+"I am accustomed to it, sir; and I am not alone: my grandmother looks after me."

-" That may be so ; but come to the castle, and I will make you my wife's maid."
+"That may be so; but come to the castle, and I will make you my wife's maid."

-But before she could respond, her grandmother had come to the door, and shouted at the Wolf: " get away from here, you know you're not welcome.
+But before she could respond, her grandmother had come to the door, and shouted at the Wolf: "get away from here, you know you're not welcome.
 You just leave her alone".
 And he rode away.

 III

 Several years later, the Wolf passed by again.

-Renelde was by now turning from the young girl she once was into the woman she would become, and as she gathered eggs from the hens around the small yard, he asked her: " What is your name ?"
+Renelde was by now turning from the young girl she once was into the woman she would become, and as she gathered eggs from the hens around the small yard, he asked her: "What is your name?"

 And she told him.

-" You must be tired of living in such a run down place ? "
+"You must be tired of living in such a run down place?"

-" I am accustomed to it, my lord, but I am happy here, with my grandmother."
+"I am accustomed to it, my lord, but I am happy here, with my grandmother."

-" That may be so ; but come to the castle, and I shall make you my wife's lady-in-waiting."
+"That may be so; but come to the castle, and I shall make you my wife's lady-in-waiting."

 But Renelde knew the stories, and she knew better than to go up to the castle.